 Dennis Chighisola here, looking forward to kicking off this blog with a somewhat serious post.
 Before really digging in, though, I wonder if there are any sports fans here...

-Wikipedia defines it in this way: “Search engine optimization (SEO) is the process of affecting the visibility of a website or a web page in a web search engine’s unpaid results — often referred to as “natural”, “organic”, or “earned” results.”
-(Said yet another way… If you run a roofing repair business, you’d better pray that your company comes up near the top when a needy homeowner searches the Internet for the kind of help you can provide.)
+Wikipedia defines it in this way: "Search engine optimization (SEO) is the process of affecting the visibility of a website or a web page in a web search engine's unpaid results -- often referred to as "natural", "organic", or "earned" results."
+(Said yet another way...
+If you run a roofing repair business, you'd better pray that your company comes up near the top when a needy homeowner searches the Internet for the kind of help you can provide.)

 I've jokingly referred to a lack of advertising being akin to doing business in a closet.
 Sure, you might be the most dedicated in your line of work, you might offer services beyond most competitors, but...
 If no one knows about you, well...